wez/wezterm/docs/config/lua/keyassignment/SetWindowLevel.md

 {{since('nightly')}}

-Set window level sepcified by the argument value. eg: `AlwaysOnTop` keeps the current window on top of other windows.
+Set window level specified by the argument value. eg: `AlwaysOnTop` keeps the current window on top of other windows.

 Accepted values: